5Owls/5Owls/README.md

-- 👋 Hi, I’m @5Owls
+- 👋 Hi, I’m 5Owls
-- 👀 I’m interested in Data Science and Machine learning(and building games as a hobby)
-- 🌱 I’m currently a human learning machine learning on Udacity
+- 🌱 I'm currently working through the Dr Angela Yu's course on Udemy.
-- 💞️ I’m looking to collaborate on anything that will expand my knowledge in the Data science and machine learning industry.
-But I would love to build my own game one day.
-So that will also be a wonderful thing to collaborate on.
+- 💞️ I'm a slow learner so its taking me longer than my planned goal, but I'm getting there!!
 - 📫 How to reach me: email: lilymyburgh(@)gmail.com

 <!---